-A modern version of this punishment might mean three days in the brig with nothing to eat with bread and water.
-A couple centuries ago, it might have meant 30 days shackled in the brig with only those two provisions.
+A modern version of this punishment might mean three days in the brig with nothing to eat but bread and water.
+A couple of centuries ago, it might have meant 30 days shackled in the brig with only those two provisions.
 Though it seems cruel and unusual today, naval ships once viewed bread-and-water punishment as more humane compared to the other traditional penalties sailors faced at sea.

 For minor infractions, a sailor might have to climb the mast and stay there for a set period of time in the cold wind.
-This could be quite uncomfortable and isolating, but was also known as the best time for a sailor to get a little reading done.
+This could be quite uncomfortable and isolating but was also known as the best time for a sailor to get a little reading done.

 Worse than mast-heading was caning, a punishment in which you hit a sailor across his backside with a solid cane.
 Yet like bread-and-water punishments, caning was once a less serious consequence for misbehavior on the high seas.